00JCIV00/cova/README.md

 ## Goals
 - [x] Implement basic Argument Parsing for Commands, Options, and Values.
-- [ ] Advanced Parsing
+- [ ] Advanced Parsing:
   - [ ] Handle '=' instead of ' ' between an Option and its Value.
   - [ ] Handle the same Option given multiple times.
-- [ ] Enable Parsing customization:
+- [ ] Parsing Customization:
   - [ ] Mandate Values be filled.
   - [ ] Custom prefixes for Options.
   - [ ] Choose behavior for having the same option given multiple times.
+  - [ ] Choose whether or not to skip the first Argument (the executable's name).
+- [ ] Library Features:
-- [ ] Set up the build.zig and build.zig.zon for use in other codebases.
+  - [ ] Set up the build.zig and build.zig.zon for install and use in other codebases.
+  - [ ] Generate Commands from a struct and vice versa.

-## Implement
+## Install
 (WIP) Will use the Zig Package Manager in Zig v0.11.

 ## Usage